Jason2Brownlee/blog/content/posts/lotr.md

 Great book.
 Great movies, seen them many times.

-But I'm re-watching them now after having read a deep dive into how hard they were to make and they are so much better.
+I've stared re-watching them now after having read a deep dive into how hard they were to make.
+The movies are so much better.

 Also, it's probably been a decade since my last watch.

-But, the depth beyond the making of makes watching scenes so much more impactful.
+But, the added depth makes watching scenes so much more impactful.
 More emotional.

 Just a better all round experience.